Photos: Cherry Wu @chubbycherrywu

-Yu Hsiang Chen
+Choreography: Yu Hsiang Chen @yu_hsiangchen

 My name is Yu Hsiang Chen, and I’m a dancer and an artist from Taiwan.
-Most people call me teacher Yu Hsiang.
+Most people call me Teacher Yu Hsiang.

-When I dance, I don’t intentionally add feelings because my choreographies are already the extension of my inner emotions.
+When I dance, I don’t intentionally add feelings because my choreographies are already an extension of my inner emotions.
 When I interpret a dance, I would focus more on the beauty of body extension and challenge every limit that may not be ergonomic for the human body.
-Cognitive processing can trigger emotional responses, and I truly believe people who watch my choreography would feel the inner expression that I am trying to convey through my body.
+Cognitive processing can trigger emotional responses, and I truly believe people who watch my choreography will feel the inner expression that I am trying to convey through my body.

 I see dance as varying expressions of my other-self.
 Sometimes dancing makes me feel like a magician, where my heels serve as a medium for the magic trick.
 When I dance in heels, it becomes a part of my body.
-Instead of simply changing to another pair of shoes to dance, the dancer and the heels become one entity--that is what makes heel dance so fascinating.
+Instead of simply changing to another pair of shoes to dance, the dancer and the heels become one entity—that is what makes heel dance so fascinating.

 I actually think about dance moves from the attraction of sex, because sex is the source of vitality, and so is dance.
-The high heels dance style I like is elegant, but at the same time there is a fatal attraction, so when choreographing, I think about what kind of body expression can convey such emotions
+The high heels dance style I like is elegant, but at the same time there is a fatal attraction, so when choreographing, I think about what kind of body expression can convey such emotions.

 For me, dance is non-binary.
 To a certain degree, men wearing high heels provide an element of surprise because it is often unexpected.
 However, the contrasts and androgynous aesthetic make the dance even more attractive.